HoLilla/Portfolio/README.md

 Methods used in both exercises:

-\*Exploration of data distribution
+1.Exploration of data distribution

-\*Data aggregation and wrangling using dplyr
+2.Data aggregation and wrangling using *dplyr*

-\*Data visualization using ggplot2
+3.Data visualization using *ggplot2*

-\*Linear regression using categorical and continuous data
+4.Linear regression using categorical and continuous data

+5.Automatisation of formating using R mark down and *knitr*

 **What can I do within 8 hours ?**